Reality of Unipotent elements in Classical Lie Groups

 Recall that the signed Young diagram is uniquely determined by the sign of $ 1^{\rm st} $ column, see Definition \ref{def-young-diag} and Remark \ref{rmk-signed-young-diag-unique}.
 Now we associate a signed Young diagram for the element $ X $ by setting $ +1 $ in the $ p_d $-many boxes and $ -1 $ in the rest $ q_d $-many boxes in the $ 1^{\rm st} $ column of the rectangular block of size $ t_d\times d $.
-It follows that $ \d\in\PC(n) $ and $ (p_d, q_d) $ for $ d\in \N_\d $ are conjugation invariant and hence, they determined a well-defined signed Young diagram for the nilpotent orbit $ \OC_X .$ In fact, {\it the nilpotent orbits in $ \s\u(p,q) $ are in bijection with the signed Young diagram of signature $ (p,q) $}, see \cite[Theorem 9.3.3]{CoMc}, \cite[Theorem 4.10]{BCM} for details regarding the parametring map.
+It follows that $ \d\in\PC(n) $ and $ (p_d, q_d) $ for $ d\in \N_\d $ are conjugation invariant and hence, they determined a well-defined signed Young diagram for the nilpotent orbit $ \OC_X .$ In fact, {\it the nilpotent orbits in $ \s\u(p,q) $ are in bijection with the signed Young diagram of signature $ (p,q) $}; see \cite[Theorem 9.3.3]{CoMc}.
+We refer to \cite[Theorem 4.10]{BCM} for details regarding the parametring map.

 \begin{example} We will consider two examples here.
 We will list down signed Young diagrams associated to the non-zero nilpotent orbits in $ \s\u(2,2) $ and $ \s\u(3,2)$, and then identify the real ones.
 First we will consider the signed Young diagrams for $ \s\u(2,2) $.